docker/docs/compose/compose-file/index.md

 Multiple Compose files can be combined together to define the application model.
 The combination of YAML files MUST be implemented by appending/overriding YAML elements based on Compose file order set by the user.
 Simple attributes and maps get overridden by the highest order Compose file, lists get merged by appending.
-Relative paths MUST be resolved based on the **first** Compose file's parent folder, whenever complimentary files being merged are hosted in other folders.
+Relative paths MUST be resolved based on the **first** Compose file's parent folder, whenever complementary files being merged are hosted in other folders.

 As some Compose file elements can both be expressed as single strings or complex objects, merges MUST apply to